8KOHAN/IT-STEP/HTML CSS/MyState pro version/README.md

     Optionally, deploy with GitHub Pages or host locally with a simple server.

-🧠 Author

-Created as a learning and replication project by a student of IT STEP.

-Enhanced with the help of GPTOnline.ai — your intelligent assistant in Russian.
 ⚠️ Disclaimer

 This is an educational project only.
 MyStat is a trademark/interface owned by IT STEP Academy.
 This clone was built for non-commercial, portfolio, and learning purposes only.